-Influencers, all just having a bit of fun right, and no harm done?
-Well, that isn’t always the case, and when it isn’t, it seems that increasingly the final say on ethics falls into the hands of the opportunist companies behind them.
-Brands don’t always get it right, and when they don’t, the consequences can be particularly harmful to those loyal to these social media influencers, most notably the young and impressionable.
+Influencers, all just having a bit of fun, and no harm done, right?
+Well, that’s not always the case, and when it isn’t, it seems that the final say on what is deemed as ethical increasingly falls into the hands of the opportunist companies who prop up these social media stars.
+Brands don’t always get it right, and when they don’t, the consequences can be particularly harmful to those loyal to these influencers: usually quite young and very much impressionable.

 The power of influencer marketing

-Celebrities singing the praises of a magical tea with detox benefits that lacks in any real scientific basis, or those with already dazzling teeth endorsing the wonders of teeth whitening strips: these are just a couple of examples that show that the credibility of claims made by influencers is at times laughable, and ever-dwindling as we become savvier about social media marketing tactics.
-This is particularly ironic given that one of the most important reasons why influencer marketing became so prolific in the first place was the way in which it spoke to consumers in an apparently authentic way compared to other traditional strategies.
+Celebrities singing the praises of a magical tea with detox benefits lacking in any real scientific basis, accompanied by an Instagram snap of them practically cavorting with the said beverage, or those with already dazzling teeth endorsing the wonders of dubious looking whitening strips: the credibility of claims made by influencers is at times laughable.
+Ironic, given that one of the reasons why influencer marketing has become so prolific in the first place has been the apparently authentic way it connects with consumers compared to other traditional marketing strategies.

 Influencer marketing and the question of morality

-As shown in the infographic above based on influencer marketing statistics for 2017, the influence celebrities and social media stars have on the young is significant.
-Brands know this, and have attributed their funding into digital media strategies accordingly, but do they do so with a conscience?
+As the infographic above on influencer marketing statistics for 2017 shows, the influence celebrities and social media stars have on the young is significant.
+Brands know this and have attributed their funding into digital media strategies accordingly, but have they done so ethically?

 So much of influencer marketing is focused on appearance to a predominantly young demographic, and it’s mainly led by women, for women (or young girls).
-Instagram is saturated with advertorial posts that all promote a ‘better you’: waist shapers, diet subscriptions, hair extensions, but in reality, all these products infer constantly that you aren’t enough: perhaps this is why Instagram was reported to be the most detrimental social networking app for young people, especially for young women according to the Royal Society for Public Health.
+Instagram is saturated with advertorial posts that all promote a ‘better you’: waist shapers, diet subscriptions, hair extensions, and more but in reality, all these products infer constantly is the idea that whatever you are, isn’t quite enough: perhaps this is why Instagram was reported to be the most detrimental social networking app for young people, especially young women, according to the Royal Society for Public Health.

-It could also be that there is still a huge amount of lack of transparency involved in influencer marketing.
+There is also still a considerable lack of transparency involved in influencer marketing which poses problems ethics-wise.
 A report by Hopper HQ last year revealed that just 21% of sponsored posts on Instagram had made it clear that the user had been paid to post products.
-The ethical problem that poses, is unrealistic expectations by young followers who believe they can be just like their favourite influencer, if only they buy that product, this goes also for the digitally altered images that frequently accompany these ads.
-They say expectations lead to disappointment, and this has never been more so the case when it comes to certain types of dubious influencer marketing.
-These issues raise the question as to just how much moral responsibility brands should take.
+The consequence is the creation of young followers unrealistic expectations, also aided by the digitally altered images that frequently accompany these ads, and all helping to feed the belief that they too can be just like their favourite influencer, if only they buy that item.
+However, these expectations only end up leading to disappointment, and potentially a loss of self-esteem.

 Should brands have so much power?